SmadusankaB/Custome-alerts-in-Angular/README.md

-# How to use
+# Custom Alerts in Angular

+The project has been upgraded to Angular 13.
 This an example Angular project to implement custom alerts

-The project has been upgraded to Angular 12

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.0.
+## Prerequisite

+* Node v18.12.1
+* NPM 8.19.2

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-### Use customized alerts
+## Use customized alerts

 There are 4 parameters to be set based on alert-types.
 Check test.component.ts to see how to use.